Sport in Taiwan: Badminton

 Badminton was introduced to Taiwan in late 1940s after World War II, and a nationwide badminton association was founded in 1956.
 The National Badminton Association of the Republic of China joined BWF in 1957, and annual Taipei Open was inaugurated in 1980.
 Since badminton does not require very expensive equipment and is relatively simple to play, many Taiwanese also enjoy playing badminton as a recreational sport or as an extra-curricular activity.

 Over the years, badminton has gained popularity with the general public.
 In international tournaments after 2000, Cheng Wen-hsing paired with Chien Yu-chin in women's doubles and singles shuttler Cheng Shao-chieh rose on the world stage.
 The younger generation of Taiwanese badminton players such as Chou Tien-chen and world No. 1 Tai Tzu-ying in the BWF World Tour helped spur interest in the sport and contributed to the surge in popularity.
 In 2021, badminton duo Lee Yang and Wang Chi-lin won gold medal at the Tokyo Olympics.
-The victory made badminton the third sport in which Taiwanese athletes achieved gold at the Summer Olympics.
+They won gold again at the 2024 Paris Olympics, the first pair in badminton history to win the doubles for men twice.